Strong Converse Bounds for Compression of Mixed States: Discussion

-The second part of the paper is dedicated to the visible compression of ensembles of mixed states.
-We define a new quantity in Definition~\ref{def: E_alpha_p} which is similar to the entanglement of purification, however, instead of von Neumann entropy, the minimization of the R\'enyi entropy is taken into account.
+Then, to deal with the visible compression of more general mixed states, we define a new quantity in Definition~\ref{def: E_alpha_p} which is similar to the entanglement of purification, however, instead of von Neumann entropy, the minimization of the R\'enyi entropy is taken into account.
 We obtain an upper bound on the fidelity criterion in terms of the regularization of the $\alpha$-R\'enyi entanglement of purification $E^{\infty}_{\alpha,p}(A:R)_{\rho}$ and show that for any rate below $\lim_{\alpha \to 1^+}E^{\infty}_{\alpha,p}(A:R)_{\rho}$ the fidelity exponentially converges to zero.
-However, it remains an open question whether this quantity is continuous, namely, if $\lim_{\alpha \to 1^+}E_{\alpha,p}^{\infty}(A:B)_{\rho}=E_{p}^{\infty}(A:R)_{\rho}$ holds?
-This continuity obviously implies a strong converse for the visible compression scheme.
+However, it remains an open question whether this quantity is continuous, namely, if $\lim_{\alpha \to 1^+}E_{\alpha,p}^{\infty}(A:R)_{\rho}=E_{p}^{\infty}(A:R)_{\rho}$ holds true?
+This continuity obviously implies that the strong converse bound holds for the visible compression scheme.

+Finally, we prove a strong converse bound for the compression of a general mixed-state source $\rho^{AR}$ shared between an encoder and an inaccessible reference system as defined in \cite{ZBK_PhD,ZK_mixed_state_ISIT_2020,general_mixed_state_compression} by assuming that the decoder is a super-unital map.
+This implies a strong converse for the blind compression of ensembles of mixed states, by assuming a super-unital decoder, since it is a special case of the general mixed-state source when the reference system $R$ is classical.
+The proof is relatively simple: We apply H\"{o}lder's inequality to bound the fidelity for states supported on the typical subspace, where the logarithm of the operator norm is approximately bounded by the entropy of the non-redundant parts of the source.
+Then, we use the fact that for any super-unital channel $\cD:A \to B$ the inequality $\1_B \leq \cD(\1_A)$ holds.

-\textbf{Acknowledgments.} I am grateful to Andreas Winter and Robert K\"onig for helpful discussions and comments on this manuscript.
-Also, I thank Chokri Manai for discussions regarding continuity issues in Lemma~\ref{lemma: g_m(alpha)}.
-The author was supported by the DFG cluster of excellence 2111 (Munich Center for Quantum Science and Technology).
+\textbf{Acknowledgments.} I am grateful to Andreas Winter and Debbie Leung for their helpful discussions and to Kohdai Kuroiwa for pointing out an error in Lemma 14 in the first version of this paper.
+The author was supported by the MCQST (Munich Center for Quantum Science and Technology) Distinguished Postdoctoral Fellowship and the Ada Lovelace Postdoctoral Fellowship at Perimeter Institute for Theoretical Physics.